-The local President shall appoint an Educator to assist in carrying out the official directives, policies, and programs of the Grand Lodge and any other education and training programs approved by the Grand Lodge and related to educating and training the local membership on all issues affecting workers and their families.
-Contact the William W. Winpisinger Education and Technology Center (WWW) for information on setting up an Educator program in your local lodge.
+The local President shall appoint an Educator to assist in carrying out the official directives, policies, and programs of the International and any other education and training programs approved by the International and related to educating and training the local membership on all issues affecting workers and their families.
+Contact the William W. Winpisinger Education and Technology Center (WWW) for information on setting up an Educator program in your local.